rchampourlier/guard-shotgun/README.md

 ## Usage

-This guard plugin is intended to be used when **developing a Sinatra application**, loaded through `rackup`.
+This guard plugin is intended to be used when **developing a Rack application**, loaded through `rackup`.

-**It allows automatic reloading of your Sinatra server when a file is changed.**
+**It allows automatic reloading of your Rack server when a file is changed.**

 > It provides the same service as the **Shotgun** gem, relying on **Guard** to watch for your files.